cytoscape/cytoscape-automation/README.md

   ```
   xvfb-run bash ~/cytoscape-unix-3.7.2/cytoscape.sh
   ```
 - Open .Rmd or .ipynb file with RStudio or JupyterLab and run the code chunks or cells.
+Feel free to modify any of the scripts and run commands directly, but note that your changes will *not* be saved. *Binder only provides a temporary space to try out R and Python automation with Cytoscape.*

 ## Main Page
 Visit [automation.cytoscape.org](http://automation.cytoscape.org) for a curated set of automation examples.